Clastify logo

 A carbon pool is a store of carbon in a particular form or place.
 Examples include carbon dioxide in the atmosphere, dissolved carbon dioxide and hydrogen carbonate in water, biomass in producers, biomass in consumers, dead organic matter, peat and fossil fuels.

 A flux is carbon moving from one pool to another.
-On carbon cycle diagrams, pools are usually drawn as boxes, with fluxes shown as labelled arrows.
+On carbon cycle diagrams, pools usually appear as boxes, with labelled arrows showing the fluxes.

 You need to be able to show three biological fluxes: photosynthesis, feeding and respiration.
 Photosynthesis moves carbon from atmospheric or dissolved carbon dioxide into producer biomass.
 Feeding moves organic carbon from producers to consumers, and from consumers to other consumers.
 Respiration moves carbon from organisms back to carbon dioxide in air or water.